 - Surgery does not refer to most definitive surgery.
 For example, it might refer to the removal of regional or distant lymph nodes.

 Because of the limitations listed above, we strongly caution investigators to consider the potential for misclassification bias when using the sequence treatment variables to select cases that might have received radiation therapy or systemic treatment with neoadjuvant intent.

 Precision and interpretation of months from diagnosis to treatment

-Since days are not available, this calculation of months from diagnosis to treatment is not exact.
-If Months > 24 or a component of the date is unknown, a value of blank is assigned.
+Since the day element of dates are not available, this calculation of months from diagnosis to treatment is not exact.
+If months > 24 or a component of the date is unknown, a value of blank is assigned.
 The time is capped at 24 months after diagnosis because after 24 months, this would not typically be the first course of treatment.

-SEER treatment data is currently limited to the first course treatment modalities, and the time from diagnose to treatment is the time to the first course treatment, which could chemotherapy, hormonotherapy, radiation therapy or surgery therapy.
+SEER treatment data is currently limited to the first course treatment modalities, and the time from diagnose to treatment is the time to the first course treatment, which could be chemotherapy, hormonotherapy, immunotherapy, radiation therapy, surgery, or decision to initiate active surveillance.
 In some situations, the date represents the time that there was a decision not to treat (for example the time that active follow up was started for prostate cancer).

 Neoadjuvant: Systemic therapy provided prior to a curative surgery with an intention of producing an outcome of reduction in tumor size prior to surgery.